Getting Ready For The Holiday Party Season

 If you do decide to go with a Chef/ Catering group, remember that booking in advance will help you get the best talent.

 Not all catering groups are created equal.
-There are only 3 Fridays and Saturdays in December this year where you can use their services and with many booking ahead of time with their “regulars” it can be a huge challenge to get the caterer you want
+There are only 3 Fridays and Saturdays in December this year where you can use their services, and with many bookings ahead of time with their “regulars,” it can be a huge challenge to get the caterer you want

 Finally, be mindful of your guests’ dietary needs.
-Now more than ever this has to be a major consideration for any host.
+Now more than ever, this must be a major consideration for any host.

 There are more considerations than there have been in the past.

-Some of the special diets you may need to consider are pescatarians, vegans, vegetarians, paleo, keto diets and of course we need to be mindful of allergies with dairy, nuts, gluten, shellfish.
-There are also religious restrictions like Kosher, or no pork, no cheese, etc.
+Some of the special diets you may need to consider are pescatarians, vegans, vegetarians, paleo, and keto diets, and of course, we need to be mindful of allergies to dairy, nuts, gluten, and shellfish.
+Religious restrictions include Kosher, no pork, no cheese, etc.

-To be a great host, you should be prepared to offer something to everyone so you don’t be stuck in a situation where someone has nothing to eat.
+To be a great host, you should be prepared to offer something to everyone so you won’t be stuck in a situation where someone has nothing to eat.

-Having this information in advance will help you prepare the catering company for these potential challenges.
-We love all of our guests and they are all VIP and in order to succeed we need special dietary needs in advance of the holiday party.
+This information will help you prepare the catering company for these potential challenges.
+We love all of our guests, and they are all VIP, and in order to succeed, we need special dietary needs in advance of the holiday party.

 Ready To Party